cambiotraining/hpc-intro-sanger/materials/04-lsf.md

 - `-e` to select all jobs that had end status of EXIT (failed)
 - `-x` to select jobs that raised an exception while running

-As a rule, running bacct without the -l option results in aggregate job statistics for the jobs included, while with the -l option results in a long list of separate, per-job statistics.
+As a rule, running `bacct` without the `-l` option results in aggregate job statistics for the jobs included, while with the `-l` option results in a long list of separate, per-job statistics.

 All the options available with `bacct` can be listed using `bacct -h`.
-If you forgot what the job id is, check the stdout file (created with the `-o` argument of bsub).
+If you forgot what the job id is, check the standard output file that was specified with the `-o` argument of `bsub`.

 ::: {.callout-note}
 The `bacct` command may not be available on every HPC, as it depends on how it was configured by the admins.
-On our farm, `bacct` is reading information from `/usr/local/job_scripts/work/<cluster_name>/logdir/lsb.acct.*`.
+On the Farm HPC, `bacct` is reading information from `/usr/local/job_scripts/work/<cluster_name>/logdir/lsb.acct.*`.
 :::

 Finally, if you want to suspend a job, you can use:

 ```bash
 bstop <JOBID>
 ```

 Suspended jobs can be restarted using:

 ```bash
 bresume <JOBID>
 ```

 To irreversibly end a job, use:

 ```bash
 bkill <JOBID>
 ```